1stagamvir/Mini-project--12-Speech-Recognizer/README.md

-# Mini project-12 Speech Recognizer 🎤→📝
+# Mini project-12 Speech To Text 🎤→📝

 A robust Python solution for transcribing large audio files by splitting them into manageable chunks based on silence detection.